bitovi/academy/src/react-vite/12-testing/testing.md

 familiar with testing frontend JavaScript code, the following pattern will probably be recognizable: each test consists of arguments to the `it` function provided by Vite.
 The first argument is a short description of what the test is verifying.
-The convention is that the description string takes "it" as a prefix and proceeds from there, e.g. "[it] renders the correct label and value"
+The convention is that the description string takes "it" as a prefix and proceeds from there, e.g. "[it] renders the correct label and value."

 The second argument to `it` is a callback function that is called to run the test.
 Inside the callback, invoke the React Testing Library function `render` and pass it a single argument, the JSX